royw/check_pyproject/README.md

    - `git clone git@github.com:royw/check_pyproject.git`
    - `cd check_pyproject`
+   - `git init .`
+   - `git add .`
+   - `git commit -m "initial clibones cookie"`
    - `task init`
    - `task build`
    - Install check_pyproject: `pip install dest/check_pyproject-*.whl`

 then cd to your project and run: `check_pyproject`

+_Note, if you do not initialize git in the new project and add at least the .gitignore file, then `reuse` will be unable to honor `.gitignore` and will spew a few errors, causing the build to fail._

 ## Workflows